astronomer/astronomer-providers/README.rst

 To create async operators, we need to inherit from airflow sync operators.
 If sync version isn't available, then inherit from airflow ``BaseOperator``.

-To create a async sensors we need to inherit from sync sensors or if sync version isn't available then from airflow ``BaseSensorOperator``.
+To create async sensors, we need to inherit from sync sensors.
+If sync version isn't available, then inherit from airflow ``BaseSensorOperator``.

 Changelog
 ---------